jschwarzwalder/aws-sdk-php/docs/service/s3-stream-wrapper.rst

     // Register the stream wrapper from an S3Client object
     $client->registerStreamWrapper();

-This allows you to access buckets and objects stored in Amazon S3 using the ``s3://`` protocol.
-The "s3" stream wrapper accepts strings that contain a bucket name followed by a forward slash and an optional object key or prefix:
+This enables you to access buckets and objects stored in |S3| using the ``s3://`` protocol.
+The |S3| stream wrapper accepts strings that contain a bucket name followed by a forward slash and an optional object key or prefix:
 ``s3://<bucket>[/<key-or-prefix>]``.